hyperledger/aries-rfcs/features/0593-json-ld-cred-attach/README.md

 }
 ```

-Description of fields:

-- `@context` -- An array of contexts indicating the contexts the holder requests for the credential.
-See [Contexts](https://www.w3.org/TR/vc-data-model/#contexts).
-The first context MUST always be `"https://www.w3.org/2018/credentials/v1"` per the VC data model.
-- `type` -- An array of types indicating the types the holder requests for the credential.
-See [Types](https://www.w3.org/TR/vc-data-model/#types).
-The array MUST always contain `"VerifiableCredential"` per the VC data model.
-- `issuer` -- An URI indicating the issuer id the holder requests for the credential.
-See [Issuer](https://www.w3.org/TR/vc-data-model/#issuer).
-Only the issuer URI (id) is supported at the moment.
-- `credentialStatusType` -- An optional string that indicates the credential status type holder requests for the credential.
-It must match the value of `credentialStatus.type` in the issued credential.
-See [Status](https://www.w3.org/TR/vc-data-model/#status).
-If no `credentialStatusType` is present it means no `credentialStatus` will be included in the credential, i.e. the credential is not revocable.
-- `credentialSchema` -- An optional object indicating the requested schema to use for the credential.
-It matches the `credentialSchema` from [Data Schemas](https://www.w3.org/TR/vc-data-model/#data-schemas).
-If no `credentialSchema` is present it means no `credentialSchema` will be included in the credential.
+An exhaustive description of the fields is out of scope here.
+Most fields are directly taken from the Verifiable Credential Data Model, and properties should align with the criteria described in the data model.
+A couple exceptions are made from the standard model:

+- `id` -- May be omitted in credential detail, but this doesn't mean the issued credential won't include an identifier.
+- `issuanceDate` -- Required in issued credential, but may be omitted in the credential detail.
+If present in the credential request it means the value will be used, otherwise a value will be picked by the issuer (most probably the current time).
+- `credentialStatus.id` -- Credential Status may be omitted completely, but if present the `id` property is required in the issued credential.
+As the id can be closely tied to the issuance process the property is not required for the credential request. `credentialStatus.type` is required if the credential is revocable.
-- `proofType` -- An array of strings indicating the proof types the holder requests for the credential.
+- `proofType` -- This is not a property defined by the VC data model, but indicates the proof types the holder requests for the credential.
 Entries match the `type` property of the [Proofs](https://www.w3.org/TR/vc-data-model/#proofs-signatures) object.
-Multiple entries indicate the holder requests multiple proofs for the credential.
+Multiple entries indicate that the credential will contain multiple proofs.

-### `issue-credential` attachment format
+### `ld-proof-vc` attachment format

-Format identifier: `aries/vc-ld-proof@v1.0`
+Format identifier: `aries/ld-proof-vc@v1.0`

+This format is used to transmit a verifiable credential with linked data proof.
 The contents of the attachment is a standard JSON-LD Verifiable Credential object with linked data proof.
+The exact contents of the attachments match the properties from the [Verifiable Credential Data Model](https://www.w3.org/TR/vc-data-model) and the [Linked Data Proofs](https://w3c-ccg.github.io/ld-proofs) specification.

 ```json
 {